Manage card payments

 Charge API

-The charge request allows withdrawing funds from cardholder accounts using 3D Secure for verification.
-For more control over transactions, you should send the type auth for Guide
+The charge request is designed to withdraw funds from cardholder accounts using 3D Secure technology for verification with Guide

 Auto-settle is a feature that automatically settles orders if you provide a settle_interval value in your charge requests with the type auth.